Remote Desktop Over Internet

 The Risks of Using Windows Remote Desktop Over Internet

 There's no denying that Windows Remote Desktop Connection (RDC) is one of the go-to remote access solutions for many.
-Aside from the fact that it's free, Windows RDC is also easy to configure, use, and deploy.
+Aside from the fact that it's Windows RDC is also easy to configure, use, and deploy.
 However, using Windows RDC outside of a local network can bombard you with a few security and technical issues.
 In this guide, we'll show you the risks of using Windows Remote Desktop over internet.

 What Is Windows Remote Desktop Connection?